osu-eesc/cms-docs/user-guide/docs/getting-started.md

 **Team or Group Members**

 - Contribute to your team&#39;s content plan or group&#39;s assignments
-- Add missing, relevant content to the website
+- Add relevant content to the website; fill in gaps
 - Increase findability of content by monitoring and revising tags
 - Improve readability and review accuracy of existing content